Patternslib/pat-redactor/README.md

 To convert any textarea to a redactor-enabled editor just give it the class `pat-redactor`.

-The following data attributes are supported:
+The following key/values are supported in the `data-pat-redactor` data attribute:

+* `toolbar-type` with values being `standard`, `fixed` or `air`
+* `toolbar-external` with a css-selector value pointing to the external toolbar element.
+* `toolbar-fixed-target` with a css-selector pointing to the layer of the toolbar.

-* `data-redactor-buttons` as a comma/space separated list of buttons you wish to have available on the editor.
+* `buttons` as a comma/space separated list of buttons you wish to have available on the editor.
+* `air-buttons` the buttons in the *air* menu by use of if you have specified `air` as the toolbar type.
-* `data-redactor-allowed-tags` or `data-redactor-denied-tags` as a comma/space separated list of allowed/not-allowed html tags.
+* `allowed-tags` or `denied-tags` as a comma/space separated list of allowed/not-allowed html tags.
-* `data-redactor-file-upload` as a url where file uploads are going to be posted to.
+* `file-upload` as a url where file uploads are going to be posted to.
-* `data-redactor-image-upload` as a url where image uploads are going to be posted to.
+* `image-upload` as a url where image uploads are going to be posted to.
-* `data-redactor-air` indicates that the editor should be in *air* mode (floating menu).
-Additionally you can specify the buttons in the *air* menu by use of `data-redactor-air-buttons`.

 Installation
 ------------